hans/hans.github.com/_posts/2016-08-16-solving-language.md

 <small>
-Special thanks to Gabor Angeli, Sam Bowman, Roger Levy, Christopher Manning, Sida Wang, and the majority of the OpenAI team for reviewing early drafts of this post.
+Special thanks to Gabor Angeli, Sam Bowman, Roger Levy, Christopher Manning, Sida Wang, and a majority of the OpenAI team for reviewing early drafts of this post.
 </small>